 Small and even midsize companies outsource tasks all the time.
 This is because it may not make sense to hire an employee just for web design, bookkeeping, or even marketing.
 But where can you find this talent?
-You have two main options: you can contract a freelancer or work with a digital agency.
+You have two main options: a freelancer vs a digital agency.

 Neither one of these is obviously the better choice.
-To decide what would be right for your business, you need to compare the differences between contracting a freelancer vs an agency.
+To decide what would be right for your business, you need to compare the differences between contracting a freelancer vs a digital agency.

 What Is a Freelancer?